edwardmccaughan/rgb_led_control/README.md

 * Because 255 is a control character, you can't actually set a pixel to this brightness (but 253 looks almost identical)
 * For ws2801, 254 is also a control character to update all the pixels, for ws2812, you can use 254 for pixel values
-* when you first open the serial port on the ardunio, it reboots (it's a 'feature').
+* when you first open the serial port on the Arduino, it reboots (it's a 'feature').
 This means after you open the port, you need to wait a couple of seconds for it to boot, before you send any data, otherwise the data gets ignored.